jcawley5/architecture-center/docs/ref-arch/RA0013/2-insight-apps-by-sap/readme.md

 ############################################################
 title: Insight Apps by SAP
 description: Insight Apps are delivered in SAP Business Data Cloud as a prebuilt set of artifacts, from Data Products, to models, to stories in SAP Analytics Cloud.
 They allow you to configure your entire environment simply by subscribing.
-sidebar_label: Insight Apps by SAP
+sidebar_label: Insight Apps in SAP Business Data Cloud
 keywords: [sap, bdc, business, data, cloud, insight apps]
 image: img/logo.svg
 tags: [data, aws, azure, gcp]